Jaccomando/predictive-classification-workflow-west-ds-082420/README.md

-# predictive-classification-workflow-chicago-seattle-ds-051120
+# Predictive Classification Workflow

-See the solution branch for executed code
+Using the Titanic dataset for a classification workflow example